Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Cheryl Yingst Bartel is a former litigator in a National law firm who now practices exclusively as a Mediator and Arbitrator for labour relations and employment issues.
 She has mediated over 70 collective agreements to resolution, in both the public and private sectors, in many industries across Alberta.
 Cheryl is named on the Mediator Roster maintained by Jobs, Skills, Training and Labour and is also a named Arbitrator and Mediator on the roster of the Federal Mediation and Conciliation Service.
 Cheryl has given presentations and training on alternative dispute resolution and legal issues relating to labour and employment to various groups.
 She is currently pursuing her LLM in Labour Relations and Employment Law.

-These working groups will consider the applicability of parts 1-29 of the Occupational Health and Safety Code with the unique considerations of farm and ranch work.
+These working groups considered the applicability of parts 1-29 of the Occupational Health and Safety Code with the unique considerations of farm and ranch work.

 Technical Working Group 3

 - Shannon Jacobi, Edmonton, president of the Alberta Occupational Health Nurses Association